HappyDevman/commpeak_test/README.md

 I added seed data for basic and manager users so you can test everything with each user.
 - For basic user role, please sign in with `basic@commpeak.com` email and `password` password
 - For manager user role, please sign in with `manager@commpeak.com` email and `password` password

+Please visit `localhost:3000` and make sure if all features are working properly

 Please make sure if all test is passed by following in terminal
 ``` bash